haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 <br/>
 ![]({{ site.magentourl }}/common/images/bundle_prices.png)

-## How to render prices with UI Components
+## How to render prices with UI 组件

 For pages such as a product page, use a [form component][form-component].